ICCHP 2020 is open to visionary ideas and future oriented thoughts – a floor for your visions!

 ICCHP focuses on Assistive Technology (AT) and eAccessibility enabling a more independent life, participation, inclusion and improved services and support for people with disabilities and older adults.

 By its nature, ICCHP covers a wide area of topics and has a future oriented mission.
-The following list, therefore, is not exhaustive and topics are not to be seen isolated.
-The list should motivate to get involved.

 The following, non-exhaustive list of topics outlines the scope of ICCHP: